azagniotov/stubby4j/README.md

 #### Troubleshooting
 * Make sure that the regex you used in your stubby4j configuration actually does what it suppose to do.
 Validate that it works before using it in stubby4j
 * Make sure that the regex has capturing groups for the parts of regex you want to capture as token values.
-In other words, make sure that you did not forget the parenthesis within your regex
+In other words, make sure that you did not forget the parenthesis within your regex if your token IDs start from `1`
-* Make sure that you are using token ID zero, when using __full__ regex match as the token value
+* Make sure that you are using token ID zero, when wanting to use __full__ regex match as the token value
-* Make sure that the token names you used in your template, correspond to regex capturing groups (check that property name is correct, capturing group IDs, token ID of the __full__ match, the `<%` and `%>`)
+* Make sure that the token names you used in your template are correct: check that property name is correct, capturing group IDs, token ID of the __full__ match, the `<%` and `%>`

 ## The Admin Portal